chris-prener/areal/README.md

 Areal interpolation is the process making estimates from a source set of polygons to an overlapping but incongruent set of target polygons.
-One challenge with areal interpolation is that, while the processes themselves are well documented, implementing them often involves “reinventing the wheel.”
-Within `R`, the `sf` package does offer a basic interface for areal weighted interpolation (`st_interpolate_aw`).
+One challenge with areal interpolation is that, while the processes themselves are well documented in the academic literature, implementing them often involves “reinventing the wheel.”
+While the `R` package `sf` does offer a basic interface for areal weighted interpolation (`st_interpolate_aw`), it lacks some features that we use in our work.
 The `areal` package contains a suite tools for validation and estimation, providing a full-featured workflow that fits into both modern data management (e.g. `tidyverse`) and spatial data (e.g. `sf`)